DemocracyOS/docs/README.md

 Then run `npm install` to fetch all npm dependencies.

+## Getting new docs

+When [DemocracyOS](https://github.com/DemocracyOS/app) documentation is updated, to pull those changes you have to:

+- On this directory, `cd` into `app` directory
+- Run `git pull origin master`
+- `cd` back to the root directory of this repository
+- Add the changes and commit them to the `master` branch
+- After that, run `npm run deploy` to see those changes in the online site.

 ## Commands

 `npm run build`: Converts `/app/docs/**/*.md` files to `.html` using `/assets` for templating and saves it to `/build` directory.